munna-manish/Customized-Password-Generator/README.md

 The script will ask you a few questions to customize your password:

-1. How long do you want the password to be?
+1. How many letters do you want in your password?
-2. Do you want to include letters? (yes/no)
+2. How many numbers do you want in your password?
-3. Do you want to include numbers? (yes/no)
+3. How many symbols do you want in your password?
-4. Do you want to include symbols? (yes/no)

 After you answer these questions, the script will generate and display your customized password.